 Producing speech sounds that are appropriate for age and dialect

-Articulation involves the movement of the tongue, lips, and jaw to make speech sounds.
+Speech Sound Production involves the movement of the tongue, lips, and jaw to make speech sounds.
 Most children make some mistakes as they learn to say new words.
-It is not unusual for a 5 or 6-year-old child to make a "w" sound for an "r" sound (e.g., "wabbit" for "rabbit"), an "f" sound for a "th" sound (e.g., "toof" for "tooth"), or produce the s and z sounds with a slight lisp.
+It is not unusual for a 5 or 6-year-old child to make a "w" sound for an "r" sound (e.g., "wabbit" for "rabbit"), an "f" sound for a "th" sound (e.g., "fumb" for "thumb"), or produce the s and z sounds with a slight lisp.

 It is important for every child with speech-sound difficulties to have a comprehensive evaluation performed by a licensed, certified speech-language pathologist.